steviss/keycloak-theme-mui/README.md

 After the build cycle ends, you simply need to refresh your browser and you can view the modifications made.

+**Please note, that in order to see the changes in a production enviroment a restart is required (Keycloak needs to unpack the `.jar` file).
+Besides the fact, dev enviroment has special hooks enabled that disable caching.**

 ## Development cycle

 ### React Development